akamai-compute-marketplace/marketplace-partners-sample-cluster/docs/DEVELOPMENT.md

 ```

 As general guidelines:
-  - The secret_vars file should be encrypted with Ansible Vault
+  - The `secret_vars` file should be encrypted with Ansible Vault
-  - The roles should general conform to the following standards:
+  - The `roles` should general and conform to the following standards:
-    - Common, including preliminary configurations and Linux best practice.
+    - `common` - including preliminary configurations and Linux best practices.
-    - APP, including all necessary plays for service deployment and configuration.
+    - `$cluster_app` - including all necessary plays for service/cluster deployment and configuration.
-    - Post, including clean up and user credentials.
+    - `post` - any post installation tasks such as clean up operations and generating additonal user credentials.

 For more information on roles please refer to the [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html#using-roles-at-the-play-level).

-# Cluster Development and Deployment for Marketplace Apps

-A Marketplace App cluster leverages the Linode API and Ansible to deploy and configure a multi-node service such as Redis with replica sets.
-In addition to the best practices discussed in [Development](docs/DEVELOPMENT.md) please adhere to the following guidelines for clustered apps.

 ## Cluster Specific Guidelines

 A requirement of clustered deployments is that the “provisioner” (the initial Linode deployed by the Stackscript) configures itself as a member of the cluster.
-At no point should there be a Linode deployed to the customer’s account which will not be used in the final service.
-This is generally achieved by adding a specific delegation of $NODE1 to localhost.
+This is generally achieved by adding a specific delegation of `$NODE1` to localhost.

-Marketplace App clusters must include the end-user’s Linode API token, which must include appropriate permissions to add and remove the necessary compute resources.
+Marketplace Clusters must include the end-user’s Linode API token, which must include appropriate permissions to add and remove the necessary compute resources.

-Clustered Marketplace app Stackscripts require a “cluster_size” UDF to estimate billing for the cluster correctly.
+Marketplace Cluster Stackscripts require a `cluster_size` UDF to estimate billing for the cluster correctly.

 ```
 # <UDF name="cluster_size" label="Redis cluster size" default="3" oneof="3,5" />